WISVCH/bapc-2025/content/rules.md

 ## Team composition
 A student may compete when eligible according to the [official ICPC regional rules](https://icpc.global/regionals/rules).
-The rules of previous year is summarized in the [2024-25 ICPC Regionals Eligibility Diagram](https://drive.google.com/file/d/1cFXF7ZKNP72ZZrq3yVIrREdk-snse1aX/view), a diagram for this year will be posted here once available.
+The rules of this year is summarized in the [2025-26 ICPC Regionals Eligibility Diagram](https://drive.google.com/file/d/1XPuELBOzLNYtjlzGZXKOQTr2Q0SI85dx/view).

 * A team consists of 3 eligible students.
 * The educational institutions must be from one of the region's member countries.
 By special request, teams from other countries may be allowed to participate in this region, as stated in the ICPC Regional Rules.